-If you want to analyze the coverage for the requirement (e.g. "story") and show the latest results on that environment, just use the picker on the "Test Coverage" section.
+If you want to analyze the test status and show the latest results on a specific environment, just use the picker on the "Test Status" section.
 As seen ahead, this will produce different results because different results were obtained in different environments.